12 Best Places to Stay in Thailand for Families in 2026

 A building with a large roof.

 Chiang Mai sits in northern Thailand, surrounded by jungle hills, waterfalls, and more temples than you can count.
-Seriously—there are hundreds.
+Seriously, there are hundreds.
 But don’t worry, you don’t need to see them all (unless you really want to).

 Once the capital of the Lanna Kingdom, the city still moves at a gentle pace.
 You feel it in the wooden houses, quiet rituals, and the way life just flows.
 No beach.
 No rush.
 Just night markets, cozy cafés, and the occasional monk strolling by while you eat mango sticky rice.

-The weather’s another plus—it’s cooler up here, especially in the dry season.
+The weather’s another plus.
+It’s cooler up here, especially in the dry season.
 We even wore light jackets some December mornings (yes, really).

 But here’s what no one likes to mention: burning season.
 From late January to April, smoke from field fires fills the air—and it can get seriously unhealthy.